vega-webrtc/vega-prime/README.md

 ##### `roomId`

-This should be a string.
+This must be a string.
 Peers of equal room ids will be joined in a "room" and their media streams will be shared.

 It's up to your application to decide how users get the same `roomId`.